Skip to Content

 1. Illegal Dumping Prohibition – Illegal dumping of any material onto the ground, into a storm drain, or into waters of the state is strictly prohibited.

-2. Illicit Discharge Prevention – Prevent spills and illicit discharges to the maximum extent practicable through appropriate application, storage, and disposal of materials.
+2. Illicit Discharge Prevention – Spills and illicit discharges to the maximum extent practicable through appropriate application, storage, and disposal of materials must be prevented.

-3. Illicit Discharge Detection – Upon detection of a spill or illicit discharge, notify the MS4 responsible authority or other responsible departments.
+3. Illicit Discharge Detection – Upon detection of a spill or illicit discharge, the MS4 responsible authority or other responsible departments must be notified.

 3. Good Housekeeping and Pollution Prevention